A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 Hike “The Crack” at Killarney

-With a rugged quartzite landscape immortalized by the Group of Seven painters, hiking Northeastern Ontario’s Killarney Provincial Park can feel like you’re stepping into a classic piece of Canadian landscape art.
-The six-kilometre trail to the Crack, a monolithic hilltop and a seriously tough climb with views of gem-like lakes far below, easily ranks amongst the best hiking in Ontario.
+With the rugged quartzite landscape immortalized by the Group of Seven painters, hiking Northeastern Ontario’s Killarney Provincial Park can feel like you’re stepping into a classic piece of Canadian landscape art.

 Things to do in the area:

-- The Crack is a great side trip for Killarney paddlers.
-Canoeists can access the trail to the lookout from the portage between Killarney and Kakakise lakes
+• The Crack is a great side trip for Killarney paddlers.
+Canoeists can access the trail to the lookout from the portage between Killarney and Kakakise Lakes.

-- No trip to Killarney is complete without a meal of local fish and chips at Herbert Fisheries, on the Georgian Bay waterfront
+• No trip to Killarney is complete without a meal of local fish and chips at Herbert Fisheries, on the Georgian Bay waterfront.

 Chasing waterfalls in North Bay

-At North Bay’s Duchesnay Falls you can earn bragging rights by blending a great hike into your road trip.
 The trailhead for this easy Ontario waterfall hike is on the Trans-Canada Highway, just west of downtown.
-The sounds of rushing water wipeout highway noise right off the bat, as the trails climb alongside the east and west sides of a long series of cascades.
+The sound of rushing water erases highway noise almost immediately, as the trails climb alongside the east and west sides of a long series of cascades.

 You could easily spend a half-day exploring nearly 12 kilometres of trails across the entire conservation area between the campuses of North Bay’s Nipissing University and Canadore College.